OctaForge/OF-Engine/src/ofstdlib/README.txt

     of_map.h - a variant of set that has unique keys and values, thus representing an associative array.

+    of_list.h - an implementation of doubly linked list with links to the first and the last node.
+Allows insertions and deletions from both the beginning and the end.

     of_vector.h - an efficient implementation of generic vector container (simillar to array, but easily manipulable).